saisandeepvaddi/ten-hands/README.md

 ## Some gotchas

 1. If you feel switching project terminals stuck, that can be due to using theme on terminals by default.
 I'll add a setting that toggles theme on terminal.
-For now, you can comment inside `setTheme()` function in [terminal.ts](/ui/src/components/Command/terminal.ts) for now and build using `node build.js`.
+For now, you can comment inside `setTheme()` function in [terminal.ts](/ui/src/components/Command/terminal.ts) and build using `node build.js`.

 2. Currently PORT is set to 1010.
 Will add a config file soon.

 # Contributions

-This project started as educational for myself to get into react hooks, socket, typescript and other stuff.
-So expect some wierdness around the code.
+This project started as educational for myself to get into react hooks, sockets, typescript and other stuff.
+So expect some weirdness around the code.
 Please create issue/pr for any kind of improvements regardless of how small.

 # License